silviamaggi/smd-com/_pages/privacy-policy.md

 <h2 class="display-6">Analytics</h2>

 Cloudflare Pages analytics don’t cookie visitors, collect their personal information, or track them across sites.
 [Read more](https://www.cloudflare.com/web-analytics/){:target="_blank" rel="noopener"}.

+<h2 class="display-6" id="newsletter-privacy">Newsletter</h2>

+If you subscribe to my newsletter, I will collect your email address, which will be stored on Mailchimp.
+Your email will be used solely to send you emails.
+I do not share it with third parties.
+You can unsubscribe at any moment via the link in my newsletters, or <a href="mailto:contacts@silviamaggidesign.com" title="Email me">by writing to me</a>.
+Learn more about <a href="https://mailchimp.com/legal/" target="_blank" rel="noopener">Mailchimp’s privacy practices</a>.

 <h2 class="display-6">Contact information</h2>